 Our classes are payable before the start of each session.
 Monthly payment options are available for those training regularly.
 After you have attended three lessons, if you wish to continue training with us you will need to register with The Japan Karate Association in England.
 Membership costs £25 per annum.Apply for JKA England membership

 For your first few lessons, we suggest wearing clothes that are easy to move in like tracksuit bottoms and a t-shirt.
 Once you are sure that you wish to continue then you should purchase a white karate uniform.
 A reasonable quality entry-level uniform embroidered with the club crest can be ordered through your instructor.
-The cost sometimes varies depending on sizing, but you can expect to pay about £35 for a child’s suit and £45 for an adult’s.
-Superior quality karate uniforms from Japan are also available.
-These cost substantially more but are worth investing in over the long term.Karate uniforms
+The cost sometimes varies depending on sizing, but you can expect to pay from £35 for a child’s suit and £45 for an adult’s.
+Superior quality karate uniforms are also available to order, as are top quality suits from Japan.
+These cost substantially more but are worth the investment over the long term.Karate uniforms

 All you need for your first karate lesson is comfortable clothing and the lesson fee